doordoorrr/CSC2510/README.md

 ## About Alexandria Burchfiel,

  Hi!
-My name is Alexandria Burchfiel, and I am a 17 year old junior purseing a bachelor's in Computer Science with a concentration in cybersecurity.
+My name is Alexandria Burchfiel, and I am a 17 year old junior pursuing a bachelor's in Computer Science with a concentration in cybersecurity.
 I like to spend my free time with my cat, Mr. Man, and playing video games.
 I'm looking forward to this class this semester!